amazing summer in Alaska, I returned to Austin and worked a while

 really thankful for familiar surroundings and "old" friends.

-By Christmas, I was ready to move on to Ashland
+By Christmas, I was ready to move on to Ashland and happier times.

 read recently in a magazine article: "Despite our wish that